hansroland/reflex-dom-inbits/tutorial.md

 Rarely we will use other libraries, eg

-* import Data.FileEmbed  - library *file-embed* on Hackage
+* import Data.FileEmbed  - library *file-embed* on Hackage and installed by reflex-platform.
 * import Data.Text.Encoding - will be installed with reflex-dom
 * import Data.Maybe - part of base
 * import Data.Time - part of base